Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 * *As a Returning Visitor*, I want to locate the websites social media links to stay up to date with any new content.
     *   The social media links are found on the footer at the bottom of the page
-    *   A link to the social media is located in the navbar

 * *As a Returning Visitor*, I would like to be able to search for accommodation in the area
     *	The interactive map has an accommodation button, allowing the visitor to see all of the available accommodation